Fees & Deadlines

 Explore Walla Walla

 Arrive a day or two earlier and take advantage of all that Walla Walla has to offer.
-Perhaps a wine or food tour?
+Perhaps awine or food tour?
 Golf?
 E-bike ride through wine country?
 Lots of walking tours, historical sites and activities.
-We’ll provide some suggestions to make the most of your time here, on your own or as part of a guided tours such as:
+Linked here are suggestions to make the most of your time here, on your own or as part of a guided tours:

 Please note: since the Whitman dorms are not available until Monday night, MMR has arranged for hotel discounts for the Saturday and Sunday nights before camp.